LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Outline of What Happens in the Module

 !!! warning "Review Only"
     Review this section so you know what to expect.
-The actual steps will come later, starting with [Create your Copy for Selected Module](#create-your-copy-for-selected-module) or [Edit Module in Browser](#edit-module-in-browser).
+The actual steps will come later, starting with [Create your <code>Fork</code> for Selected Module](#create-your-fork-for-selected-module) or [Edit Module in Browser](#edit-module-in-browser).

 In the next sections, the exact process for making changes will be documented.
 But the steps may feel confusing.
 This section tries to explain what you will be doing once you start editing with a given Module.

-1. Make a copy if you don't have one
+1. Make a <code>fork</code> if you don't have one
 1. Change the line(s) of code desired for your customization(s)
 1. Save the change(s) using descriptive comments
 1. Repeat until done with this Module

-Later, you will use information from your copy to create your customizations.
+Later, you will use information from your <code>fork</code> to create your customizations.
 (Suggestion - use same file as your Secrets, or at least keep the customization file in the same folder).
 Details are found at the [Prepare the Customizations](#prepare-the-customizations) section.

 ### Error Committing Your Changes